 So what does all of this mean?
 To best answer this question let’s look at a few different exhaust designs and how they handle the above listed conditions.

 TIP: Be sure to replace your exhaust port gaskets any time you change or reinstall pipes.

 In conclusion the slip-fit mufflers are often the most economical choice, while longer pipes and 2-1 collectors are the best overall performers in a Harley exhaust system.
 Drag pipes and large open pipes look and sound “cool” but are definitely tuned for larger engines, thus giving up alot of lower end torque where most daily riders need the power.
 While the old-school method of punching a hole in your mufflers will produce enough noise from your exhaust to wake the neighbors, this can never compare to a well tuned exhaust system.

-When installing a new exhaust system don’t forget to fine tune and rejet your carburetor.
+When installing a new exhaust system don’t forget to use a fresh set of exhaust gaskets, and finish by fine tuning and rejet your carburetor.
 If your bike is an EFI model you will need to have it remapped to compensate for the free-breathing exhaust.
 The most common aftermarket tuner for fuel injection is the Power Commander.

 - Short Drag Pipes

 Since the sonic and thermal pulses don’t have as far to travel as in a longer system the wave is able to return faster, thus entering the combustion chamber robbing the engine of power.
 Drag pipes are tuned for higher rpm large displacement engines where these pulses can be overcome.
 Some drag pipe makers such as Cycle Shack offer special baffles to help tune their drag pipes.